 What is the projected opening date?

-Ovation Sienna Hills is projected to open in Fall 2020.
+Ovation Sienna Hills is now open.

 What is independent living?